-- Roseola is a mild viral illness most commonly of young children.
+- Roseola is a mild viral illness most commonly in young children.

-- Roseola is also termed sixth disease, roseola infantum, and exanthema subitum.
+- Roseola is also termed the sixth disease, roseola infantum, and exanthema subitum.

 - A sudden high fever that lasts for three to five days is an early feature of roseola.
 Mild nasal congestion and loose stools may accompany the fever.